wp-plugins/church-admin/readme.txt

 * Mailchimp sync with directory
 = 0.5857 =
-* Get rid of activation error by re-encoding as UTF8 without BOM == Upgrade Notice ==
+* Get rid of activation error by re-encoding as UTF8 without BOM = 0.5858 =
+* Make post editing screen for people and household clearer == Upgrade Notice ==
 * 0.566 required
 == Credits: ==